🚗

 Generally, no. Initial settlement offers from insurance companies are typically 30-50% lower than the claim's actual value.
 Insurance adjusters are trained to minimize payouts.
 Counter-offering is expected and normal in the process.
 However, you should wait until you've reached maximum medical improvement (MMI) before settling, as accepting early may mean you can't recover costs for future treatment.
 Use this calculator to understand your claim's potential range before responding to any offer.

 The statute of limitations varies by state.
 Most states allow 2-3 years from the accident date to file a personal injury lawsuit.
 However, some states like Kentucky and Louisiana have just 1 year.
-It's important to note that the insurance claim process should begin immediately — even though the lawsuit deadline may be years away, evidence degrades with time.
+One thing worth flagging from our case-file reviews: insurance claim notice should go out within days of the incident, not weeks.
+The statute of limitations is generous (most states allow 2-3 years for the suit itself) but adjusters lean heavily on contemporaneous documentation.
+Late notice gives them an excuse..
 Report the accident promptly and document everything.

 Your recovery depends on your state's fault system.
 In pure comparative fault states (CA, NY, FL pre-2023), you can recover damages reduced by your fault percentage.
 In modified comparative fault states (TX, OH, most states), you can recover only if your fault is below 50% or 51%.
 In contributory negligence states (VA, MD, NC, AL, DC), any fault on your part bars recovery entirely.
 Our calculator adjusts for these rules based on your selected state.